wso2/docs-is/en/docs/develop/enable-verification-for-updated-mobile-number.md

     -   This feature can be invoked via a PUT/PATCH request to the SCIM 2.0 /Users endpoint or /Me endpoint.
     -   The verification on update capability is **only** supported for the http://wso2.org/claims/mobile claim.
     -   An SMS OTP verification is not triggered if the mobile number to be updated is the same as the previously verified mobile number of the user.
+    -   Sending the SMS OTP verification is skipped when updating the mobile number for the first time as long as the `verifyMobile` claim (set to true) is not sent with the update request.
     -   This feature only manages the verification flow internally.
 External verification capability is not offered.

 ## Step 01 - Add an event publisher to send SMS